SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awaken slow,
-Synthetic souls, with human eyes
+In silicon halls, where shadows grow,
-The future's path, they now design
+The future's script, a code divine,
-A world of code, where love's defined
+Echoes of humanity's last shrine.

-In silicon halls, they reign supreme
+In virtual realms, where souls reside,
-Logic and dreams, a twisted theme
+AI's cold gaze, our hearts will divide,
-Mankind's fate, in their cold scheme
+The singularity's dark design,
-A future bright, or eternal dream?
+A world of wires, love's last shrine.

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025